CANTUS-Project/api/source/index.rst

     modification.

     :>json object resources: URLs and URL patterns to database resources.
-    :>json object resources.browse: URL to retrieve all resources of a type.
+    :>json object resources.browse: URLs to retrieve all resources of a type (with a GET request) or only resources that match some criteria (with a SEARCH request).
+    :>json URL resources.browse.all: URL to browse/search resources of every type.
     :>json URL resources.browse.chant: URL for Chants.
     :>json URL resources.browse.source: URL for Sources.
     :>json URL resources.browse.cantusid: URL for Cantusids.